New Caf president Ahmad refuses to accept a salary

 "The reform of the administration is a very important point - everyone must know what is happening" said Ahmad.

-"First we must review the standards of management so that we can apply the reforms.
+"First we must review the standards of management so that we can apply the reforms."

-Ahmad, who goes by a single name, says there is much work to be done - in lots of areas - to make Caf work "as it should.
+Ahmad, who goes by a single name, says there is much work to be done - in lots of areas - to make Caf work "as it should".

-"I'm sorry to tell you when I was part of the Caf Executive Committee there was no separation of powers - the judicial body, the executive one and the congress - and we have to respect the independence of each body," he continued.
+"I'm sorry to tell you but when I was part of the Caf Executive Committee, there was no separation of powers - the judicial body, the executive one and the congress - and we have to respect the independence of each body," he continued.

-"There is a big tendency to monopolise power in the executive committee.

-Ahmad has also voiced concerns about the popularity of their flagship Africa Cup of Nations tournament saying it's in danger of being overshadowed by the African Nations Championship (CHAN) which is for locally based players.
+Ahmad has also voiced concerns about the popularity of Caf's flagship Africa Cup of Nations tournament, saying it is in danger of being overshadowed by the African Nations Championship (CHAN) which is for locally-based players.

-He says in light of these concerns, there will also be a full review of all the Caf competitions, and as such, a symposium will be organised to discuss the future of the events.
+He says that in light of these concerns, there will also be a full review of all the Caf competitions and, as such, a symposium will be organised to discuss the future of these events.

 "The symposium will be made up of representatives from all parts of African football so we can discuss what we are going to do in all the competitions - Afcon [Africa Cup of Nations], CHAN, the youth tournaments and the women's events," he explained.